National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Comment 5: The precautionary principle requires NMFS to designate other areas with similar features or habitat conditions as critical habitat.

 Response: It is unclear what “similar features” the commenter refers to here.
 We have used recent sighting records of feeding right whales as a proxy for the location of PCEs necessary to describe critical habitat.
 The ESA does not permit designation of specific areas containing features “similar” to the PCEs identified.
 The PCEs must be found in designated areas.
 Research on northern right whales indicates that these animals are able to locate prey in densities needed to meet their metabolic needs.
 Recent research indicates that right whales are feeding specialists that require exceptionally high densities of prey.
-The physical and biological parameters necessary to produce these “lenses” of highly concentrated zooplankton in the North Pacific are not understood.
+The physical and biological parameters necessary to produce these “lenses” of highly concentrated zooplankton in the North Pacific are not Start Printed Page 19008understood.
 While other areas in the North Pacific may contain features that provide for the production of zooplankton and that may act as forcing mechanisms for the concentration of these zooplankton, we currently lack information as to whether the features in those areas actually concentrate the prey into aggregations sufficiently dense to encourage and sustain feeding by right whales.
 Similarly, we do not have sufficient information to characterize the areas designated as critical habitat based on other physical or biological characteristics.
 Lacking such information, we rely on the presence of zooplankton, as evidenced by recent observations of feeding right whales, to identify critical habitat for the North Pacific right whale.

 Comment 6: The primary constituent elements should be revised to include those habitat components that are essential for the primary biological needs of feeding, reproducing, resting, and migrating, and include all marine waters, along with associated marine aquatic flora and fauna in the water column, and the underlying marine benthic community.